lynaghk/singult/README.markdown

     lein cljsbuild test

 will compile and run all tests.
+Alternatively, open `public/index.html` in your favorite browser.

-Minimal JS API test in `test/integration/js_api_test.html` (just open it up in a browser).
+Minimal JS API test in `test/integration/js_api_test.html`.

 Jasmine specs in `/spec` will be fleshed out more if our JavaScript friends start using the library.